 Though this is possible in theory, it is highly unlikely.
-Preceptors do need to be very aware of the sub-competencies within each competency area and provide feedback to the students to let them know their status.
+Preceptors do need to be very aware of the subcompetencies within each competency area and provide feedback to the students to let them know their status.
 Mid-point evaluations are essential.
-At the end of the rotation, the preceptor evaluates and provides an "estimated or recommended" grade.
-If this recommendation is vastly different from that calculated by the School, the preceptor will be contacted by the Experiential Director to discuss the discrepancy.